nsommer/model_orchestration/README.md

 Consider you're developing a B2B SaaS application with a signup form.
 When a new client signs up, you will probably need to create multiple models and save them to the database, for example a user object, representing the person signing up and an organization object which attaches the user to a legal entity which represents your customer, billing data etc.

-+ModelOrchestration+ allows you to nest the user model and the organization model into a meta model, on which all the actions necessary can be performed (validation, persistence).
+`ModelOrchestration` allows you to nest the user model and the organization model into a meta model, on which all the actions necessary can be performed (validation, persistence).
 Let's call this "meta model" simply `Signup`.

 ```ruby
 class User < ActiveRecord::Base